 Janet has lived in the Reno/Tahoe basin for 25+ years and could never consider leaving the Sierra Nevada mountains.
 Further, Janet loves her work and holds dear her family history of aiding others with life challenges, including growing up as the daughter of a prominent French psychologist, while raising a daughter who now practices therapy in Portland, Oregon.

 As a Great Basin practitioner, Janet lends significant attention to lifestyle choice, spirituality, social and relational issues, while utilizing empirically proven methodology, such as CBT (intensively trained), in her work.
 In her free time, Janet enjoys her family, her dog Biscuit, spending time outdoors, traveling, enjoying theater and practicing the ukulele around a campfire.

-Passion best describes Betsy and her work and nothing brings her more joy than helping families heal, grow and succeed.
+Passion and commitment best describes Betsy and her work and nothing brings her more joy than helping families heal, grow and succeed.
 In fact, Betsy often talks about the fact that she has "never worked a day in her life" ever since finishing her MSW at the University of Nevada Reno nearly 2 decades ago.

 Betsy works primarily with kids, adolescents and younger adults, however, very much enjoys a "sprinkle of variety" in her cases, working with a small handful of older adults who present with a variety of struggles.
 With younger kiddo's, Betsy has significant history in her work with high conflict divorce, parenting issues, youth struggling with grief, adjustment issues, anxiety and behavioral problems.